ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 Ethereum, like Bitcoin, currently uses a consensus protocol called [Proof-of-work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work).
 This allows the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain, and prevents certain kinds of economic attacks.

 Over the next few years, proof-of-work will be phased out in favour of [proof of stake](/developers/docs/consensus-mechanisms/pos).
 This will also phase out mining from Ethereum.
-For more details on timing, check the progress of the [Eth2 docking upgrade](/eth2/docking/).
+For more details on timing, check the progress of the [Eth2 merge upgrade](/eth2/merge/).

 ## Prerequisites {#prerequisites}